Aubrey Fitch (FFG-34)

 After serving on the staff of the Commander in Chief, Atlantic Fleet, Fitch assumed command of the yacht Yankton in January 1915, with additional duty as aide to the Commander in Chief.

-Relieved of command of Yankton shortly after the United States entered World War I in the spring of 1917, Fitch continued his staff duties for another five months before joining Wyoming (Battleship No. 32) to serve as her gunnery officer for the remainder of hostilities, as that dreadnought operated with the 6th Battle Squadron, Grand Fleet.
+Relieved of command of Yankton shortly after the United States entered the Great War [World War I] in the spring of 1917, Fitch continued his staff duties for another five months before joining Wyoming (Battleship No. 32) to serve as her gunnery officer for the remainder of hostilities, as that dreadnought operated with the Sixth Battle Squadron, Grand Fleet.

 Detached from Mahan in December 1922, Fitch served at Rio de Janeiro until March 1927 as a member of the United States mission to Brazil before reporting back to the Navy Department for a brief tour of duty in Washington, D.C.
 Going to sea as executive officer of battleship Nevada (BB-36) in May 1927, Fitch assumedcommand of the storeship Arctic (AF-7) (a type of ship sometimes known colloquially as a "beef boat") in November of that year.